AOSC-Archive/aosc-wiki/mirrors/how-to.md

 # Repo Size
 Up to now (July, 2018), the repo is taking ~400GB of disk.
 You may expect that the repo will grow to around 600GB or more.

+# Modules
+Currently the rsync server of AOSC OS Repo has 4 modules:

+- anthon: Full content of repo.
+Include packages and releases.
+- anthonos: The same as anthon.
+- packages: all content excluding tarball releases
+- releases: AOSC OS releases only (same as https://releases.aosc.io/)

+You are recommended to sync from `anthon` or `anthonos` since they are the full sync.
+If you are short in storage, you may consider to use `packages`.

 # How to Mirror
 If you have enough hard disk space, please do rsync from our main repo: rsync://repo.aosc.io/anthon/.
 You are not recommended to use IP anymore.